 Serious shoppers can literally find just about anything they might be searching for at the Eaton Centre.
 From fashionable men’s and lady’s apparel to stores touting housewares, electronics, books, jewelry, and more, the selection of shops in Eaton Centre is among the best in the world.

 You’ll also find about forty fast food restaurants and a handful of sit-down eateries.
-You’ll never be far from an ATM machine as Eaton Centre boasts more than a dozen of them.
+You’ll never be far from an ATM, as Eaton Centre boasts more than a dozen of them.